cfn-modules/docs/README.md

 * [ ] module rds-aurora-mysql
 * [ ] module elasticache-memcached
 * [ ] module elasticsearch
+* [ ] module ec2-instance (using ImageId as a parameter)
+* [ ] module 1:1:1 Auto Scaling Group based on Amazon Linux
+* [ ] module 1:1:1 Auto Scaling Group based on Amazon Linux 2 (ssh-bastion module should depend on that)
+* [ ] module Auto Scaling Group based on Amazon Linux
+* [ ] module Auto Scaling Group based on Amazon Linux 2
 * [ ] in module's `package.json` files, `"engines" : { "npm" : "~1.0.20" }` can ensure that a certain npm version is used which we likely need to make sure that the dir layout is as assumed
 * [ ] document `npm outdated` to show outdated modules
 * [ ] we will run into issued if npm installs different versions of the same module which will cause a more nested dir structure